nest/nest-simulator/doc/htmldoc/model_details/ignore_and_spike_mechanism.rst

 On creation, the first forced spike is scheduled relative to the current simulation time using the offset.
 Subsequent spikes follow at the given interval.
 If the parameters are changed later, the mechanism restarts from the current simulation time using the new offset and interval.
 If the parameters remain unchanged across consecutive ``Simulate()`` calls, the spike train continues from the previous forced spike using the interval, i.e., the offset is not applied again.
 Thus, the offset defines the first spike after creation or parameter change, while the interval defines all following spikes until the parameters change.

-Let :math:`t_0` denote the current simulation time when the mechanism is created or its parameters changed, :math:`o` the offset, and :math:`\Delta t` the interval.
+Let :math:`t_0` denote the simulation time at which a neuron using the mechanism is created or its parameters changed, :math:`o` the offset, and :math:`\Delta t` the interval.
 The forced spike times are then

 .. math::